bencochran/Swift-Community-Best-Practices/README.markdown

 Best practices for software development with Swift.

+## Preface

+This is very much a work in progress.
+Contributions are very much appreciated.

 ## Note to contributors

 Please make sure all examples are runnable.
 This markdown will be converted to a Mac OS X playground.